fullendmaestro/slide-back/README.md

 ## Overview

 Slide Back is a memory gallery and slideshow app designed to help users revisit their cherished memories using AI.
-It organizes your media through an immersive experience, leveraging AI to accurately find memories related to your prompts.
+The gallery organizes your media through an immersive experience.
+And the slider create a slide show of your memories focusing on returning the most accurate and meaningful memories by leveraging advanced AI to surface moments that truly match your prompts.

 ## How it works